Online Tutoring and Other Learning Resources

-- You have the right to be treated with courtesy and respect by the AAC office staff, and by all tutors and students.
+- You have the right to be treated with courtesy and respect by the ASC office staff, and by all tutors and students.
 If and when a problem arises, all staff members will treat it with confidentiality and fairness.

 - You have the right to participate in tutoring sessions.
-The AAC will provide a schedule of group sessions and recitations.
+The ASC will provide a schedule of group sessions and recitations.
 You will only lose your rights to participate as a tutor or student if you do not come to sessions, habitually show up late, or refuse to work within our scheduling limitations.

 - You have the right to an effective tutoring session.
 Training will be required for tutors so that they may gain the ability and confidence to know how to help people learn.
 Students will understand that tutors cannot be expected to possess the full realm of knowledge that course instructors do, and must be regarded as peer-tutors and not as instructors.